umarcor/osvb/doc/apis/project/pyVHDLModelUtils.rst

 pyVHDLModel
 ===========

-:ghrepo:`vhdl/pyVHDLModel` is an abstract language model for VHDL written in Python.
+:gh:`vhdl/pyVHDLModel` is an abstract language model for VHDL written in Python.
 That is, a set of classes that represent the items found in VHDL sources, and utils for manipulating and interacting with those classes.
 The generation of an specific object tree for an specific VHDL codebase is done by a frontend.
-Currently supported frontends are :ghrepo:`pyGHDL <ghdl/ghdl/tree/master/pyGHDL>` and :ghrepo:`Paebbels/pyVHDLParser`.
+Currently supported frontends are :gh:`pyGHDL <ghdl/ghdl/tree/master/pyGHDL>` and :gh:`Paebbels/pyVHDLParser`.

 GHDL is the most complete open source VHDL parser and analyser, and more complete than several vendor tools.
 However, GHDL is written in Ada, and it was not initially designed for the analysis features to be used standalone.